Andrettin/Wyrmsun/readme.txt

 * Ages
 - Norse players now require not only the Spatha upgrade, but also Sailing and either Shield Wall or Svinfylking to enter the Viking Age.

+* AI
+- The AI now goes to the aid of its attacked buildings, rather than only its units.

 * Buildings
 - All Germanic buildings now have snowy variations.
 - The Teutonic Mason's Shop now correctly uses its active animations.